Engelberg/instaparse/README.md

 "a"
 ```

 On the other hand, if you want to mix and match case-sensitive and case-insensitive strings within a grammar, you can convert strings to regexes, such as `#'I am case-sensitive'` or `#'(?i)I am case-insensitive'`.
+The `ebnf` and `abnf` combinators also support the `:string-ci` flag.

 ### Serialization